inspec/inspec-aws/docs/resources/aws_lambda_version.md

 `layer_name` _(required)_

-The name or Amazon Resource Name (ARN) of the layer.
+The name or Amazon Resource Name (ARN) of the Lambda layer.

 `version_number` _(required)_